AymericLeDrezen/Quantum-Ressources/README.md

 ## 📚 About

-This repository contains documents, notes, and study materials compiled during my **Master's in Quantum Information Technology** at the University of Gdansk.
+This repository contains documents, notes, and study materials produced during my **Master's in Quantum Information Technology** at the **University of Gdansk**.
 The goal is to provide accessible, high-quality resources to help others learn, collaborate, and grow in the field of quantum sciences.

 ## 🚀 Topics Covered
 - **Quantum Mechanics Fundamentals**